Skip to Main Content

 Authority is Constructed and Contextual

-It is important to recognize that information resources are drawn from a creator's expertise, and credibility is based on the information needed and the context in which the information will be used.
-Authority should be viewed with an attitude of informed skepticism and an openness to new perspectives, additional voices, and changes in schools of thought.
+Authority varies depending on the information, the audience, and the context.
+It should be viewed with an attitude of informed skepticism and an openness to new perspectives, additional voices, and changes in schools of thought.

 Otis College of Art and Design | 9045 Lincoln Blvd.
 Los Angeles, CA 90045 | MyOtis